All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 5) Blood pressure changes

-Flomax can cause dizziness, vertigo, and fainting.
+Flomax can cause dizziness, vertigo, and fainting (passing out).
 A significant cause for concern is severe hypotension, which has rarely been reported in clinical trials.

 Alpha-blockers, especially untargeted ones such as tamsulosin, relax the smooth muscles in the heart which leads to low blood pressure.
 (Flomax should not be used to treat high blood pressure).

-However, there is a scientifically proven way to restore your prostate health.
+However, there is a scientifically proven way to restore your prostate health: Total Health for the Prostate.

 It’s 100% safe, natural, and side-effect free…which is precisely why doctors and Big Pharma won’t tell you about it.